mpospese/markdown-cv/index.md

 Designed and built network stack, authentication layer, data model combined with a Core Data stack, and UI.
 SiguePay was a complete redesign and rewrite of the client's HTML 5 application.
 With only two developers, this new product written from the ground up entirely in Swift, shipped in 4 months with minimal dependencies.

 **Lead Developer – Charla** (messaging app)
 Assumed lead engineer role.
-Rewrote network stack using best practices and minimal dependenceies.
+Rewrote network stack using best practices and minimal dependencies.
 Added various UI features to chat messaging component.

 **Architect / Co-Lead Developer – UniFi Protect** (IoT security system app)
 Co-lead iOS Engineer responsible for a custom network stack leveraging WebRTC, authentication, data modeling combined with a Core Data stack, audio/video decoding, and low-latency streaming of live and recorded video.
 Created a delightful, responsive video timeline UI for quickly scrolling forward and backward through recorded video.